What Is Temperature control vaping

 If you use a tank with pre-made coils, you’ll need to check with the manufacturer whether nickel, titanium, or stainless steel coils are available for your tank.

 Many tanks have pre-made temperature control coils available.
-If your tank only has kanthal coils available, the tank will not work for temperature-controlled vaping.
+If your tank only has kanthal coils available, will not work for temperature-controlled vaping.
 Because kanthal resistance doesn't change significantly when hot,

 Your device can’t use resistance to estimate coil temperature.